Stephen Colbert Meets Quantum Levitation - Courtesy of Ithaca College

 “It was certainly an interesting experience I would recommend everyone try it once, but it was pretty stressful.
 I couldn’t imagine going through what we went through five days a week.”

 To read more about Sullivan’s work with low-temperature physics and see more cool videos, visit http://faculty.ithaca.edu/mcsullivan/research/.

 The ice cream war between Stephen Colbert and fellow television host Jimmy Fallon is heating up, with Ithaca College caught in the middle.
 Here is how it went down on Fallon's Nov.
 14 show (http://t.co/rQIUaHHE).

-Originally published in Media Relations: Stephen Colbert Meets Quantum Levitation - Courtesy of Ithaca College.
+Originally published in IC News: Stephen Colbert Meets Quantum Levitation - Courtesy of Ithaca College.